Skip to content

 Holacracy: A Practitioner's Guide to Self-Organization

-Holacracy replaces traditional hierarchies with roles, circles, and clear governance.
-Learn from practitioners how self-organization actually works.
+Holacracy replaces hierarchies with roles, circles, and clear governance.
+Learn how self-organization actually works.

 How Holacracy Succeeds: A Success Playbook for Self-Organization